jamischarles/godot-find-hidden-obj/README.md

 For each shape... ------------------>
-7. In right rail props click "Add Clickzone" (this will add a new node and switch focus to it)
+7. In right rail props click "Add Clickzone" (this will add a new node and switch focus to it) (NO) 7.1.
+IMPORTANT!: Move the position of the node (W) to the center of the shape.
+All polygons will be relative to this position.
+This affects scaling etc.
 8. Zoom into a shape, and click to add all the polygons for it.
 Then close it at the end.
 9. Add a new reference_rect node as child of "button_image_container"
 	- Size and move the new rect node to cover the corresponding legend image the clickzone shape was just added for
 10. Name the clickZone and button_image	node to match (and describes object)
 ------------
+Click "Auto move to center" in right rail, to auto-fix all the positions for each clickZone

 11. When done, enter "selected folder" (2 digit format) like "02" in right rail
 12. Click "Save Shapes" in right rail